mfernandes61/teaching-test/README.md

 # teaching-test
-A repo to demonstrate version control
+A repo to demonstrate versing control
+## Cool I can use Markdown here too!